DennisSnijder/MakeGithubGreatAgain/README.md

 2. Open up chrome://extensions/ in your browser and click “Developer mode” in the top right.
 3. Click on the new button __Load unpacked extension...__ and select the downloaded folder.

 Congratulations!
-You just made Github Great again!
+You just made GitHub Great again!